jdelkins/pia-tools/README.md

 2. `mkdir /var/cache/pia` and set the directory permissions as restrictive as you can, probably `root:root` and mode `0700`.
-This directory will hold `.json` files to cache information including your personal access tokens and wireguard private keys.
+This directory will hold `.json` files to cache information including your personal access tokens and WireGuard private keys.
 These files do not store your [PIA][] username or password, but should still be treated as private.

 3. Run `pia-setup-tunnel --username <user> --password <pass> --if-name <interface>`